Canadian Rapper Jon James McMurray Dies Filming Airplane Stunt

 The investigation into this incident is ongoing.

-A statement from McMurray's management shared that McMurray -- who is no stranger to performing extreme stunts -- trained intensely for months before the shoot.
+A statement from McMurray's management to ET on Tuesday shared that McMurray -- who is no stranger to performing extreme stunts -- trained intensely for months before the shoot.

 "He died filming for a project he had been working on for months," the statement reads.
 "His final act included performing an airplane stunt that included rapping while walking on the wing.
 He had trained intensely for this stunt, however, as Jon got further out onto the wing of the plane, it caused the small Cessna to go into a downward spiral that the pilot couldn't correct.
 Jon held onto the wing until it was too late, and by the time he let go, he didn't have time to pull his chute.
 He impacted and died instantly."